allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/README.md

     PoolManager-->DonationVotingMerkle: reviewRecipients()
     Bob-->>+Allo: allocate()
     Allo-->>-DonationVotingMerkle: allocate()
+    DonationVotingMerkle-->>Permit2: permitTransferFrom()
-    DonationVotingMerkle-->>Alice: Funds transferred
+    Permit2-->>DonationVotingMerkle: Funds transferred
     PoolManager->>DonationVotingMerkle: setPayouts() to upload root
     PoolManager->>+Allo: distribute()
     Allo-->>-DonationVotingMerkle: distribute()
+    Alice->>DonationVotingMerkle: claim() funds from allocation
 ```

 ## Smart Contract Overview

-* **License:** The `DonationVotingMerkleDistributionDirectTransferStrategy` contract adheres to the AGPL-3.0-only License, promoting open-source usage with specific terms.
+* **License:** The `DonationVotingMerkleDistributionVaultStrategy` contract adheres to the AGPL-3.0-only License, promoting open-source usage with specific terms.
 * **Solidity Version:** Developed using Solidity version 0.8.19, leveraging the latest Ethereum smart contract advancements.
-* **External Libraries:** Utilizes the `MerkleProof`, `ReentrancyGuard`, and `Multicall` libraries from OpenZeppelin for enhanced security, efficiency, and reentrancy protection.
+* **External Libraries:** Utilizes the `MerkleProof`, `ReentrancyGuard`, `Multicall` libraries from OpenZeppelin for enhanced security, efficiency, and reentrancy protection, `SafeTransferLib` from Solady and `ISignatureTransfer` from Uniswap permit2.
 * **Interfaces:** Interfaces with the `IAllo` and `IRegistry` components for external communication.
 * **Inheritance:** Inherits from the `BaseStrategy` contract, inheriting and expanding core strategy functionalities.